 - Use art, in all its different shapes, as a well-being tool and an agent for individual and social change.

-With Alta Mane support, between November 2017 and September 2018, Terre des hommes in collaboration with the International Institute for Child Rights & Development, has launched the innovative project “You Create” intended to implement a new art-related methodology to support child and youth psychosocial wellbeing and protection in migration and adversity settings.
-This new methodology relies on an “Action-research” Protocol to combine analytical research methods and practical experiences.
-The project consists of two complementary phases: a Global Level Phase (research, development, monitoring and capitalization of lessons learned); a Country Level Phase (implementation and replication).
+Between November 2017 and December 2018, Fondation Terre des hommes in collaboration with the International Institute for Child Rights & Development, has launched the innovative project “You Create” grounded on two complementary phases: a Global Level Phase (research, development, monitoring and capitalization of lessons learned); a Country Level Phase (implementation and replication).

 Global Level Phase

-At this stage, between November 2017 and September 2018, Terre des hommes, has developed the following activities:
+At this stage, between November 2017 and December 2018, Fondation Terre des hommes, has:

-- The development of an outline for the e-learning training on Participatory Action Research to help professionals world-wide to implement the methodology in their respective projects;
+- Developed the outline for the e-learning training on Participatory Action Research to help professionals world-wide to implement the methodology in their respective projects;

-- The design and featuring of the special section “Empowering Children and Youth through Art” on the online platform Childhub to communicate around the project and later on spread the new methodology and the results obtained among NGO’s, peer organizations, public institutions and stakeholders.
+- Featured the special section “Empowering Children and Youth through Art” on the online platform Childhub to communicate around the project and later on spread the new methodology and the results obtained among NGO’s, peer organizations, public institutions and stakeholders.

-At this level, Terre des hommes intends to transfer the innovative psychosocial methodology to young local professionals, test and replicate it over the Community Based Organizations.
-To reach this goal, between November 2017 and September 2018, Terre des hommes implemented the following activities:
+At this level, Terre des hommes intends to transfer the methodology to young local professionals, test and replicate it over the Community Based Organizations (CBO).
+To reach this goal, between November 2017 and December 2018, Terre des hommes has:

-- The completion of the two phases of the Participatory Action Research Training in Egypt and Iraq.
-During the training, a total of 26 young leaders (15 in Iraq and 11 in Egypt), aged 15-25, and 15 adult allies (6 in Iraq and 9 in Egypt, from Terre des hommes staff and several CBOs professionals between the ages of 20-30) were trained and, on their turn, developed different artistic activities, oriented by the Art Kit, reaching a total of 236 youths (120 in Iraq and 116 in Egypt);
+- Completed the two phases of the Participatory Action Research Training in Egypt and Iraq.
+During the training, a total of 10 trainers (5 in Egypt and 5 in Iraq), 174 young leaders (96 in Egypt and 78 in Iraq) aged 15-25, and 43 adult allies (26 in Iraq and 17 in Egypt, from Terre des hommes staff and several CBOs professionals between the ages of 20-30) were trained and, on their turn, developed 12 artistic activities, oriented by the Art Kit, reaching a total of 398 youths (203 in Iraq and 195 in Egypt);

-- The completion of forging partnerships with 5 CBO’s, 3 in Egypt and 2 in Iraq, to locally implement the new methodology in their own arts-based programming intended to children and youth in emergency context in Iraq (with Internal Displaced People, IDP) and long-term displaced context in Egypt.
+- Started forging partnerships with 5 CBO’s, 3 in Egypt and 2 in Iraq, to locally implement the new methodology in their own arts-based programming intended to children and youth in emergency context in Iraq (with Internal Displaced People, IDP) and long-term displaced context in Egypt.

-- 1’000 children and youth (12-18 ages) from refugees, migrants and vulnerable Egyptian communities;
+- 96 young leaders and 5 trainers from refugees, migrants and vulnerable Egyptian communities;

-- 300 local professionals to improve their skills to work with children and youth affected by migrations and to act as focal points in the replication of the art-related methodology.
+- 43 (26 in Iraq and 17 in Egypt) local professionals to improve their skills to work with children and youth affected by migrations and to act as focal points in the replication of the art-related methodology;

 Potential indirect beneficiaries estimated during the years of the project (2017-2019)